 This post is one in an ongoing series on the history of the advocacy and technology behind Talking ATMs.
-A short summary of all articles in this series is available by selecting the Talking ATM History link on the Categories Page of this website.
+Read more about the history of Talking ATMs in the Talking ATM category on the Topics Page of this website.

 After early Talking ATM settlements in 1999 and 2000, ACB, its members, affiliates and other blind activists around the country continued to trust the Structured Negotiations strategy to advance Talking ATM technology and encourage Talking ATM installations.
 On this page you can read about

 All of the results described here began with blind individuals demanding access to a type of technology that sighted persons take for granted.
 Insisting on the rights guaranteed them by the Americans with Disabilities Act and state laws, blind advocates ensured that the blind and visually impaired public would not be left out of the unstoppable drive to automate banking services.

 Bay State Council of the Blind, Disability Law Center, push New England Talking ATMs

 In February, 2001, Fleet Bank and Massachusetts blind advocates announced the first Talking ATMs in New England.
 With a major press event at the Perkins School for the Blind, Fleet, the Bay State Council of the Blind and others announced that the bank would be installing more than 1,400 Talking ATMs throughout its banking network.
 Read the Fleet Bank Talking ATM press release.
 Two years later, Fleet issued a second press release announcing improvements to its Talking ATMs.
 Read the second Fleet press release.
 These releases were the results of two agreements BSCB and other negotiated using the Structured Negotiations process.